Hospital/Quarantine Care Keeper

 Level of Authority:

-* The animal health team performs all job assignments with a positive attitude that will move The Living Desert forward into the future.
+- Performs all job assignments with a positive attitude that will move TLD into the future.

 - Deliver uncompromising excellence in animal care, welfare and guest engagement

-- Work with a variety of species across all taxonomic classes on a regular basis
+- Provide husbandry for hospital and quarantine facilities, with a variety of species across all taxonomic classes

-- Capture and restraint of a variety of species
+- Capture and restrain a variety of species

 - Prepare/dismantle quarantine areas for incoming/outgoing animals

-- Communication skills for effective working relationships with all Zoo staff and outside professionals.
-Courteous with guests, staff and volunteers at all times while representing the institution at the highest standard of professionalism
+- Demonstrate courteous interactions with guests, team members, and volunteers while representing TLD at the highest standard of professionalism

-- Ability to work alone with minimal supervision as well as being an effective team member
+- Possess the ability to work alone with minimal supervision as well as being an effective team member

 - Provide assistance to other departments or areas as needed